-The Ontario Association of Chiefs of Police (OACP) will celebrate 63 years of serving Ontario’s senior police leaders and our communities at its 2014 Annual Meeting in Ottawa, Ontario.
+The Ontario Association of Chiefs of Police (OACP) will celebrate 64 years of serving Ontario’s senior police leaders and our communities at its 2015 Annual Meeting in Peel Region.

 In 1951, the OACP was established as the voice of Ontario’s police leaders.
 In the decades since Chief Clarence Bagnall served as the OACP’s first President, the OACP has continued to advocate on behalf of its members and their communities on important public policy issues, provide its members with educational conferences and seminars, and serve as a conduit for police leaders to share ideas and solutions to the challenges facing policing.

-Our 2014 Annual Meeting’s theme is "Innovating from our Roots"
+Our 2015 Annual Meeting’s theme is “Partnerships Leading to Solutions”

 To all the police leaders who have served through and along with the OACP, we honour your legacy.
 To all the police leaders who make the OACP today’s voice of Ontario’s police leaders, we thank you for your professionalism, your passion and your dedication.